joshua-ruf/assignment_3/analysis-jruf6.md

 - run dimensionality reduction and describe results
 - redo clustering with the dimensionality reduction (many results but describe most interesting)
 - run the neural network on the reduced dimension version of one data set
-- run the neural network on the reduced dimension version of one data set, using the clusters as labels
+- run the neural network on the reduced dimension version of one data set, using the clusters as labels (I guess using just two clusters for consistency)

 ##### Turn in:
 - briefly describe the datasets again